Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 If no server is present on the subnet, a DHCP relay agent (typically a router) that knows the address of a DHCP server for that network is needed.

 Obtaining an IP address through DHCP is a 4-step process:

-- Host broadcasts **DHCP discover** message, to find a DHCP server;
+- Host broadcasts a **DHCP discover** message, to find a DHCP server.
-- DHCP server responds with **DHCP offer** message, where it provides the host with an IP address that it can use;
+- DHCP server responds with a **DHCP offer** message, where it provides the host with an IP address that it can use.
-- Host requests such IP address through a **DHCP request** message;
+- Host requests such IP address through a **DHCP request** message (which is also broadcasted).
 - DHCP server confirms that the host can start using such IP address through a **DHCP ACK** message.

+// TODO: check this

 On the DHCP offer message, the DHCP server includes a **lease time** - the amount of time that the host is allowed to use that IP address.
 If, after some time, the host wants to keep using the IP address, it can renew it.
 For this, the host only needs to send the DHCP request message, to which the server will reply with DHCP ACK, informing the client that it's lease has been extended.
 The client should try and renew it's lease after 50% of the lease time has passed (T1 time).
 If this first time, it should try again after 85% of the lease time has passed (T2 time).
 When the lease time expires, the client should stop using the leased address.

 It is important to note that DHCP is an **application layer protocol**.

-### ICMP: The Internet Control Message Protocol

-The Internet Control Message Protocol (ICMP) is used by hosts and routers to communicate network-layer information to each other.
-The most typical use of ICMP is for error reporting.
-ICMP is often considered part of IP, but architecturally it lies just above IP, as ICMP messages are carried inside IP datagrams.
-ICMP messages have a type and a code field, and contain the header and the first 8 bytes of the IP datagram that caused the ICMP message to be generated.

-### Network Address Translation (NAT)
+## Network Address Translation (NAT)

-With the proliferation of small office and home office subnets, it would seem that whenever one of these wants to install a LAN to connect multiple machines, a range of addresses would need to be allocated by the ISP to cover all IP devices.
+With the proliferation of small office subnets, it would seem that whenever one of these wants to install a LAN to connect multiple machines, a range of addresses would need to be allocated by the ISP to cover all IP devices.
 If the subnet grew bigger, a larger block of addresses would have to be allocated.
 **Network Address Translation (NAT)**, however, provides a simple solution to assign IP addresses inside a private subnet.

 NAT works by assigning to all interfaces within a private network an address with the subnet mask 10.0.0.0/24.